openapi-ts/openapi-typescript/README.md

 This will generate `updated_at?: Date` instead.
 Note that you will still have to do the parsing of your data yourself, but this will save you from having to manually override certain types in your schema.
 Also be sure to check the `options` parameter for additional context that may be helpful.

 There are many other uses for this besides checking `format`.
 Because this must return a **string** you can produce any arbitrary TypeScript code you’d like (even your own custom types).

+✨ Don’t forget about `postTransform()` as well!
+It works the same way, but runs _after_ the TypeScript transformation so you can extend/modify types as-needed.

 ## 🏅 Project Goals